TruebitProtocol/truebit-eth/README.md

 ## Staking tokens

-In order to start a Solver or Verifier, one must first stake TRU into the incentive layer.
+In order to start a Solver or Verifier, one must first stake TRU into Truebit's incentive layer.
 Let's purchase 1000 TRU tokens for account 0.
 Check the price using `token price`, then
 ```sh
 token purchase -v 1000 -a 0
 ```